P4ZD4N/centralized-computing-system/README.md

-# 💻 Distributed Averaging System
+# 💻 Centralized Computing System

 ## 👀 About